 Attendance at training is compulsory.
 In exceptional circumstances an exemption may be granted; each case is considered on its individual merits.

-This component of the program is conducted by field training officers (FTOs) and continues following arrival in Antarctica.
-The training covers all aspects of living safely in the Antarctic/sub-Antarctic environment, with particular emphasis on survival skills.
+This component of the program is conducted by field training officers (FTOs).
+Feild training continues after arrival in Antarctica.
+The training covers all aspects of living safely in the Antarctic and sub-Antarctic environments.
+It has particular emphasis on survival skills.

-Field training is planned and delivered according to work requirements and limitations are placed on Antarctic travel based on the expeditioner’s level of competency.
+Field training is planned and delivered according to work requirements.
+Limitations are placed on Antarctic travel based on the expeditioner’s level of competency.

 - survival — repeat 24 hour survival training

-If an expeditioner has not completed any training or refresher within four seasons, in the fifth or consecutive season they must repeat survival or field travel training.
+If an expeditioner has not completed any training or refresher within 4 seasons, in the fifth or consecutive season they must repeat survival or field travel training.

 Expeditioners are trained in common core competencies which include:

 - use and care of clothing and field equipment

 - basic navigation

 Additional specialist training units are provided according to work requirements in the field in Antarctica.
 They include topics such as: